KrauseFx/krausefx.com/_posts/2018-03-03-follow-user.md

 ### Current state with larger social network apps

 Many larger iOS apps re-implemented their own in-app web browser.
-While this was necessary many years ago, nowadays it's not only not required any more, it actually adds a risk and many other disadvantages for the user.
+While this was necessary many years ago, nowadays it's not only not required any more, it actually adds a major risk to the end-user.

 Those custom in-app browsers usually use their own UI elements: